Glenda J Ashleigh

 The Rose Garden is abuzz with excitement!
 It is Peg & Pog’s Wedding Day

 Peg & Pog’s wedding day arrives!
 All dolls (and bees) gather in the Rose Garden for a very special wedding ceremony.
 Doll fashionistas strut their stuff, showing off their latest creations.
 Doll kids run and play and chase bees, and Doll parents and family members and Doll friends chat and admire the roses.
-Glenda, the Really Good Brisbane Celebrant, arrives and everything is ready!
+Glenda, the Best Brisbane Celebrant, arrives and everything is ready!

 New, fascinating Doll family members join the cast members of episodes 1-6 in episode 7.